 4. Pickling Your Jalapenos

 Another creative way of storing your jalapenos is to pickle them, which is extremely easy.
-This method will not just help to store your jalapenos but also maintain their brilliant flavors.
+I first found out I could pickle jalapenos when I was learning the best ways to store banana peppers.
+As it turns out, pickling is a great way to store your peppers and maintain their brilliant flavors.

 Step 1: Find a jar, sterilize it by boiling it with hot water for 10 minutes.
 Allow it to dry up completely.

 Step 2: Start preparing your jalapenos by washing them and slicing the peppers into pieces.
 Don’t forget to wear gloves while slicing to prevent hand burns.

 Step 3: In a pot, pour in water along with vinegar, sugar, and salt (cooking salt is recommended instead of table salt) and spices of your choice (bay leaves and peppers are 2 popular options).

 Step 4: Bring the water solution to a boil and add in the chopped jalapenos.
 After roughly 10 to 15 minutes, the peppers will become olive green.